samsquire/ideas5/README.md

 # 1. Dynamic type crystallization

 Any variable can contain any type of data, but once it is set to a type, its type cannot be changed to another type.
-We don't need adaptive or specialised compilation if we have this rule.
+Our adaptive or specialised compilation can flip to a specialised case with this rule and it never needs to hit a slow path except the first time.

 # 2. Matrix multiplication on matrixes of movements of identities